ctc-oss/fapolicy-analyzer/README.md

 See the [test/bats](tests/bats) directory for more examples.

 ### developers
-See the [Wiki](https://github.com/ctc-oss/fapolicy-analyzer/wiki) for resources.
+See the [Wiki](https://github.com/ctc-oss/fapolicy-analyzer/wiki) for more resources.